How does the Tool Library Work?

 Are their instructions on how to use the tools available?

 If you are unsure how to use a particular tool, please ask our Librarian, Branch Manager or Shop Mentor for a quick tutorial.
-Some tools will require a brief safety or usage training and a special waiver (like chainsaws) and others with general safety reminders.
+Some tools will require a brief safety or set-up tutorial and/or a special waiver (like chainsaws), but most just include general safety reminders.
 Some of our tools come with hard-copy manuals, but most all have one available online if you need it.
 We can also usually reccommend some banner YouTube videos, and highly encourage members to take advantage of our classes!

 Can a small business owner use tools from the tool library?